What is Pickleball?

 Pickleball is the fastest growing sport in America.
 The game combines elements of tennis, ping-pong and badminton.
 The rules are simple and the game is easy for beginners to learn, but can develop into a quick, fast-paced, competitive game for experienced players.

-Learn more about Pickleball by watching/reading below and by visiting the website of the United States of America Pickleball Association.
+Learn more about Pickleball by watching/reading below and by visiting the USA Pickleball website.

 How to Play Pickleball

 Pickleball is played on a badminton-sized court: 20’ x 44.’
 The ball is served diagonally (starting with the right-hand service-square), and points can only be scored by the side that serves.

 Players on each side must let the ball bounce once before volleys are allowed, and there is a seven-foot no-volley zone on each side of the net, to prevent “spiking.”
 The server continues to serve, alternating service courts, until he or she faults.
 The first side scoring eleven points and leading by at least two points wins.
 Pickleball can be played as a doubles game or singles game.

 The ball is served diagonally to the opponent’s service court underhanded without bouncing it off the court.

 Points are scored by the serving side only and occur when the opponent faults (fails to return the ball, hits ball out of bounds, etc.).
 The server continues to serve, alternating service courts, until the serving side faults.
 The first side scoring 11 points and leading by at least a 2-point margin wins.
 If both sides are tied, then play continues until one side wins by 2 points.